-If you are planning some building work, you need to adhere to party wall agreement.
+If you are planning some building work, you'll need to adhere to a party wall agreement.
 A competent professional will not only read out the rules in the party wall act but also explain how they might affect your plans for the building work.
-The article will shed more light on party wall agreement about building and property surveys.
+This article will shed more light on party wall agreements when it comes to building and property surveys.

 This is technically referred to an award.
 It is a critical document produced by party wall surveyors on behalf of respective owners.
-The document primarily aims at setting guidelines of the work proposed will progress.
+The document primarily aims at setting guidelines of the proposed work.